 Learn something new every day More Info... by email

 A blood screening is a medical process in which blood is scanned to test for a particular disease or condition.
 Although this procedure may be done for variety of reasons, the most common include human immunodeficiency (HIV) screenings, pregnancy screenings, and blood type screenings.
-The use of a blood screening may also be needed to check for things like general infections and cancer.
+Screening blood may also be needed to check for things like general infections and cancer.
 Additionally, all blood is carefully screened for serious diseases like HIV when it is donated to a blood bank.

 An HIV blood screening is used to detect the presence of the virus which causes AIDS.
 HIV screenings are generally fairly accurate, although it can take anywhere from three months to one year after exposure before the virus can be detected in some individuals.
 Those who test positive will likely be screened a second time to ensure that the results are accurate.
 If a test comes back positive a again, the patient will be notified and treatment can begin.